filipefalcaos/mlaas-fi/README.md

 - Rain/Snow (severity $s$)

 ### Text Faults
+The available text faults in _mlaas-fi_ and their parameters are listed below.

 - Missing Block (TODO)
 - Missing Words (TODO)
 - OCR Error (TODO)

 ## Using Datasets
 _mlaas-fi_ requires a dataset to run experiments.
-Valid image datasets are simply tar files which should expand to a single directory with the dataset images.
+Valid image datasets are are tarball files that should expand to a single directory with the dataset images.

 ### Study Datasets